schmouk/PyRandLib/README.md

 `lambd` is 1.0 divided by the desired mean.
 It should be nonzero.
 (The parameter should be called "lambda", but this is a reserved word in Python).
 Returned values range from 0 to positive infinity if `lambd` is positive, and from negative infinity to 0 if `lambd` is negative.
+Since Python 3.12, the parameter `lambd` gets a default value in this built-in method. **PyRandLib** defines then this method for all former versions of Pyhton : -3.6, -3.9, -3.10 and -3.11.

 **gammavariate**(self, alpha, beta)